 6. The Kitchen

 The kitchen although small, wasn’t strapped for space.
 It was just enough for 2 people.
 Au contraire, for its size it was quite well-done, and had all the basics in place.
 Heck, it even had the compartmentalised-drawers for keeping cutlery and other utensils in.
 I didn’t have to do much in the kitchen, except give it a good clean and do away with the not-in-use stuff.
 I used the window sill to display my favorite ceramic ware and a bunch of herb plants.
-Another little charming addition to the kitchen was this discarded “packing pallet” (Man I love pallets!) off the road, and suddenly the kitchen magically grew all this space to keep stuff on, without taking up additional space!
+Another little charming addition to the kitchen was this discarded “packing pallet turned into a shelf” (Man I love pallets!) and suddenly the kitchen magically grew all this space to keep stuff on, without taking up additional space!

 To me, house entrance areas are almost as important as the interiors themselves.
 They set a tone of what to expect inside and induce a feel-good feeling as you come back home after a long stint outside.
 Luckily, since we were the only residents on this floor, the world or the area around the house, was our oyster.
 First off, we had to fence off our house and the terrace area in for the dogs.
 Without a fence, our dogs would be all over the colony, if they made it alive past one hour of roaming unleashed.
 So, for the fence, we used a simple pallet we found at a construction site nearby.
 The walls were lined with outdoor plants, mostly varieties of succulents and cacti thanks to being heat-resistant.
 A Mandala-style wrought iron planter was nailed on the wall next to the door and a string of solar fairy lights was used to line up the door, making for an eco-friendly and pretty entrance light.